EduardoZepeda/coffee-bytes-hugo/content/posts/go-introduccion-a-las-goroutines-y-concurrencia/index.en.md

 If they still seem confusing and you don't understand the difference, give those posts a read and you should be ready to move on.

-## Corrutinas en go
+## Coroutines in go

-A [corroutine](https://es.wikipedia.org/wiki/Corrutina), in go, is **a function or method that runs concurrently with other functions or methods**.
+A [coroutine](https://en.wikipedia.org/wiki/Coroutine#?), in go, is **a function or method that runs concurrently with other functions or methods**.
 In go, corroutines are referred to as **goroutines** or goroutines.
 Even the main function, _main_, is executed inside one.

 Goroutines are used in design patterns, such as the [worker-pool-design-pattern](/en/worker-pool-design-pattern-explanation/)